aparnamishra1212/hackertest.net/README.md

 1. Open the page and view the HTML source (cmd-U in Firefox).
 2. Look for obvious elements such as "password".
 3. Find the `check()` function which compares the input with the expected password.
-4. The expected password is "null".
+4. The expected password is `null`.

 ### Level 2